florianhamel/MCTS_connect4/README.md

                                         --------------------

-You can play against the algorithm by running "make" in the directory where the Makefile is.
+You can play against the algorithm by running "make && ./connect4" in the directory where the Makefile is.